 A stock market correction is not typically the cause of a recession, nor is it a predictor of a coming recession.
 Stock market corrections can be stressful for investors and companies, but they are not necessarily signs of a poor economy.

+Although there is no way of predicting how long a market correction will last, you can look to past data as some indicator of possible trends.
 For example, since the 2008–09 financial crisis, the past four corrections have had an average decline of 15.3% over a time period of three and a half months.

 Unless you exclusively own stocks in an S&P 500 index fund, your portfolio will perform differently from the overall market.
 When a stock market correction occurs, the percentage drop is generally referring to the performance of the S&P 500 index.
 This is an index of the largest U.S. companies in the stock market.